dtalesara/Astrobe/README.md

-Created an atrobiology simulator and want to combine it with the deep learning with quantum computing model for image classification.
+Created an atrobiology simulator and combined it with the deep learning with quantum computing model for image classification.
+Any input on the astrobiology simulator,quantum classifier and the combination model would be appreciated